jakeonaut/palette-world/README.txt

         -then recolor every color chunk to one distinct color from the palette -choose the chunk that is closest to any color first, remove that color from palette, repeat

-    3. generate random color palette of up to 2-16 colors???
     4. allow custom palette selection (using color selector)